syncfusion-content/typescript-docs/TypeScript/ToggleButton/getting-started.md

 ---
 layout: post
 title: getting-started  | ToggleButton | TypeScript | Syncfusion
-description: getting started
+description: Learn here more about getting started with Syncfusion Essential Angular Skeleton Control, its elements, and more.
 platform: TypeScript
 control: ToggleButton
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Typescript ToggleButton

 Using the following steps, you can create a **TypeScript** ToggleButton component.